Mynajobs/HRHIS-DOCUMENTATION/docs/developers/data/scheduler.md

 ## Scheduler Module.

-This module allows viewing and analyzing of information from health practitioners registration councils.
-These are records from health professional registration councils including professionals expected to register but are not registered.
+This module allows synchronization of data from all systems that supply data into HRHIS.
+There are three major functions in this module i.e. schedule management, process management and.

-### Data Import Processes
+### Schedule management

 `Method:` GET